cmdlab/pyGWBSE/README.md

 ## How to cite *py*GWBSE
 If you use *py*GWBSE in your research, please consider citing the paper!

-> Tathagata Biswas, Arunima K. Singh. *pyGWBSE: A high throughput workflow package for GW-BSE calculations*. [https://doi.org/10.1038/s41524-023-00976-y](Biswas, T., Singh, A.K. pyGWBSE: a high throughput workflow package for GW-BSE calculations. npj Comput Mater 9, 22 (2023))
+> Tathagata Biswas, Arunima K. Singh. *pyGWBSE: A high throughput workflow package for GW-BSE calculations*. [https://doi.org/10.1038/s41524-023-00976-y] (Biswas, T., Singh, A.K. pyGWBSE: a high throughput workflow package for GW-BSE calculations. npj Comput Mater 9, 22 (2023))